JuliaGeo/CFTime.jl/README.md

 #  3.0
 ```

-The CF conventions also allow for calendars where every months has a duration of 30 days:
+The CF conventions also allow for different calendars, for example a calendar where every months has a duration of 30 days:

 ```julia
 dt = CFTime.timedecode([0,1,2,3],"days since 2000-01-01 00:00:00",DateTime360Day)